davidgasquez/handbook/Data/Analytics Engineering.md

 - Imagine your company today as a human society where only half the population can read (understand the data), one tenth can write (SQL queries), where half a dozen languages are spoken, and where most of the books ([[Dashboards]]/insight reports) in the library contain things that once were true but have since been outdated (but you don’t know which ones).
 Not a highly productive information ecosystem.
 - [[Teamwork | Collaborate with your team]] and break down complex models into reusable pieces.
 - Working with data is like exploring the horizon.
 It changes as soon as you look it from a higher place (more data).
 - Reduce the areas where business logic can be injected, create “time to live” policies on last mile transforms, build a culture of standardizing + celebrating access to cross-functional codebases.
+	- People default to writing business logic in the tool they are most comfortable with.
+The best way for data teams to prevent sprawling business logic is not just to limit last mile transforms in other tools, but also to invite others into their tools.

 ## Resources